Minipada/ros2_data_collection/doc/src/dc/demos/tb3_stdout.md

 # Turtlebot3

-In this example, we add a robot and start collecting robot data.
+In this example, we add a robot and start collecting robot data to Stdout.

 You will also need 2 terminal windows, to: